Do not trust I have to share bad news with you email scam

-Scammers behind sextortion emails threaten recipients to send humiliating videos, photos of them, or other compromising information to friends, coworkers, family, social network contacts, etc., if a ransom is not paid (usually in Bitcoin).
-Typically, scammers claim to have infected computers with malware that allowed them to access webcam and obtain those compromising videos, photos.
-These emails cannot ever be trusted.
-For the most part, these emails can be ignored.
-Neither images nor videos that scammers claim to have obtained and threaten to release exist.
+Typically, scammers claim to have infected computers with malware that allowed them to access the webcam and obtain the compromising videos and photos.
+These emails can never be trusted and, for the most part, should be ignored.
+Neither images nor videos that scammers claim to have obtained and threaten to release actually exist.

 Threat Type | Phishing, Scam, Social Engineering, Fraud |